Under-19 Futsal EURO main round: Portugal, Czechia, Italy, Slovenia, Spain, Türkiye, Ukraine qualify | UEFA U-19 Futsal EURO

 Article body

-Czechia, Italy, holders Portugal, Slovenia, Spain, Türkiye and Ukraine have won their UEFA European Under-19 Futsal Championship main round groups to join hosts Moldova in the finals at Chișinău Arena from 28 September to 5 October, with the draw on 15 May.
+The line-up for the 2025 UEFA European Under-19 Futsal Championship is set, with Czechia, Italy, holders Portugal, Slovenia, Spain, Türkiye and Ukraine all winning their main round groups to join hosts Moldova in the finals at Chișinău Arena from 28 September to 5 October.

 Final tournament contenders